Anuj-yadav1999/REST-API/README.md

-Here This is a REST API for Travellers.
+Here This is a REST API for Travellers or visitors.

 All the request are here like:
  # Getting all Travellers